-- An existing relationship with a provider may be established if the member has seen the outof-network provider at least once during the 12-months prior to the following: - The member establishing residence in the county. - Upon referral by another BHP or MCP; and/or, - The BHP determining the member meets criteria for access to SMHS. - A member or provider may make available information to the BHP that provides verification of their pre-existing relationship with a provider. - Following identification of a pre-existing relationship with an out-of-network provider, the BHP must contact the provider and make a good faith effort to enter a contract, letter of agreement, single-case agreement, or other form of formal relationship to establish continuity of care for the member.
+An existing relationship with a provider may be established if the beneficiary has seen the out-of-network provider at least once during the 12-months prior to the following:

+- The beneficiary establishing residence in the county. - Upon referral by another MHP or MCP; and/or, - The MHP determining the beneficiary meets criteria for access to SMHS.

+A beneficiary or provider may make available information to the MHP that provides verification of their pre-existing relationship with a provider.

+Following identification of a pre-existing relationship with an out-of-network provider, the MHP must contact the provider and make a good faith effort to enter a contract, letter of agreement, single-case agreement, or other form of formal relationship to establish continuity of care for the beneficiary.